mlerma54/RSIGradCAM/README.md

 Files included:

-- RSI_Grad_CAM.ipynb - implementation of RSI-Grad-CAM (on Keras over TensorFlow)
+- RSI_Grad_CAM.ipynb - implementation of RSI-Grad-CAM (on Keras over TensorFlow).

-- RSI_Grad_CAM_w_autobaseline.ipynb - RSI-Grad-CAM with automatic computation of baseline
+- RSI_Grad_CAM_w_autobaseline.ipynb - RSI-Grad-CAM with automatic computation of baseline.

-- RSI_Grad_CAM_PyTorch_w_VGG19.ipynb - implementation of RSI-Grad-CAM in PyTorch for use on a VGG19 classifier network
+- RSI_Grad_CAM_PyTorch_w_VGG19.ipynb - implementation of RSI-Grad-CAM in PyTorch for use on a VGG19 classifier network.

-- RSI_Grad_CAM_PyTorch_w_ResNet50.ipynb - implementation of RSI-Grad-CAM in PyTorch for use on a ResNet50 classifier network
+- RSI_Grad_CAM_PyTorch_w_ResNet50.ipynb - implementation of RSI-Grad-CAM in PyTorch for use on a ResNet50 classifier network.

 - RSI_Grad_CAM_w_path_selection_PyTorch_w_ResNet50.ipynb - implementation of RSI-Grad-CAM with integration path selection in PyTorch for use on a ResNet50 classifier network.
 Integration path selection allows e.g. to integrate in the latent space of a VAE rather than using a plain linear interpolation of images from a baseline.

-- imagenet_classes.txt - list of Imagenet classes
+- imagenet_classes.txt - list of Imagenet classes.

 Related papers: